October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 St. John’s, Newfoundland and Labrador

-October 26: St. John’s begins the day with scattered rain showers, a current temperature of 7°C, and barometric pressure at 1002 hPa.
-Winds are from the northeast at 30 km/h.
-Sunrise is at 7:47 AM, and sunset is at 6:05 PM.
+October 26: St. John’s begins the weekend with cloudy skies and light rain showers.
+The temperature is currently 7°C with a barometric pressure of 1002 hPa, and northeast winds at 20 km/h.
+Sunrise is at 7:48 AM, and sunset is at 6:06 PM.

-October 27-28: Rain continues through Saturday, with highs reaching 9°C and lows around 4°C. Sunday will be drier with partial sun but will feel cool.
+October 27-28: Rain continues into Saturday, with highs around 9°C and lows near 3°C. Sunday will see clearing skies but remain cool.

-Wardrobe Suggestion: A waterproof coat, warm layers, and sturdy rain boots will be necessary for navigating the rainy conditions.
+Wardrobe Suggestion: Waterproof jackets and warm layers are essential for the rainy weather.

-Weather Trivia: St. John’s has experienced some of its heaviest October rainfall in 2016, with over 75 mm recorded in a single day.
+Weather Trivia: St. John’s experienced its wettest October in 2012, recording over 160 mm of rain by month’s end.

 Saint John, New Brunswick

-October 26: Cloudy skies and light rain characterize the morning in Saint John, with a current temperature of 8°C. Winds are light from the northwest at 15 km/h, with barometric pressure at 1005 hPa.
-Sunrise is at 7:46 AM, and sunset is at 6:02 PM.
+October 26: Cloudy skies and scattered showers greet Saint John today, with temperatures at 8°C. Barometric pressure is 1006 hPa, with winds from the northwest at 15 km/h.
+Sunrise is at 7:47 AM, and sunset is at 6:02 PM.

-October 27-28: Rain will continue through Sunday morning, tapering off with partly cloudy skies by Monday.
-Highs will range between 10°C and 13°C.
+October 27-28: Showers are expected through Saturday evening, with Sunday bringing drier conditions and temperatures around 11°C.

-Wardrobe Suggestion: Waterproof layers and a light sweater are recommended for staying warm and dry.
+Wardrobe Suggestion: A light waterproof jacket and layers will be helpful for navigating the rain and cool temperatures.

 Halifax, Nova Scotia

-October 26: Halifax is experiencing light rain showers with a current temperature of 10°C. Winds are from the south at 25 km/h, and the barometric pressure is 1004 hPa.
-Sunrise is at 7:42 AM, and sunset is at 6:12 PM.
+October 26: Halifax is experiencing light rain with a temperature of 11°C. Winds are from the southeast at 20 km/h, and the barometric pressure is 1003 hPa.
+Sunrise is at 7:43 AM, and sunset is at 6:12 PM.

-October 27-28: Rain will clear up by Sunday morning, with temperatures remaining steady between 11°C and 14°C through Monday.
+October 27-28: Rain will clear up by Sunday morning, with highs between 11-14°C. Monday brings partly sunny skies and mild temperatures around 12°C.

-Wardrobe Suggestion: A waterproof jacket and umbrella will be needed for the rain, but a lighter coat will suffice on Monday as the weather clears.
+Wardrobe Suggestion: Waterproof outerwear and a light scarf will be useful as the rain clears and temperatures stay mild.

-Weather Trivia: Halifax experienced one of its wettest Octobers on record in 1967, with over 300 mm of rain.
+Weather Trivia: Halifax has seen some of its warmest October days reach 24°C, a temperature recorded during a heatwave in October 1984.

 Quebec Weather